OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 But outgoing connections normally aren't checked, and you can freely create any to anywhere on the Internet.

-So, the trick STUN uses comes down to this: the client and server at the same time make an outgoing connection to each other.
+So, the trick STUN uses comes down to this: the client and server, at the same time, make an outgoing connection to each other.
 If done properly, both the NATs and firewalls think it is their outgoing connection, and as such allow bi-directional communication between the client and server.
 Without anything sitting between them.